 If you are at the wrong place at the wrong time, foreign object debris will easily cause a workplace injury in both aviation and manufacturing environments.
 Small rocks thrown into the air by rotor wash can attack you like projectile weapons.
 Dropping a metal tool into an electrical assembly can electrocute you.
 Cargo that is spilling off a loader can put a big dent in your day, not to mention your skull.

 That’s why anyone who works around aircraft, repair stations or assembly lines has an immediate and personal stake in a strong Foreign Object Damage (FOD) control program.
-A FOD program is successful only if everyone also takes seriously the overall workplace safety of their airport, hangar or shop.
+A FOD program is successful only if workplace safety tips for employees are taken seriously whether at an airport, hangar, or shop.
 Regardless of the hazard, safety comes first.

 Suggested Resources